theevilmathcat/gate/README.md

 # GATE - Facial Recognition Access Control System

-GATE (Geolocation and Attendance Tracking with Ease) is a web application that provides facial recognition-based access control and employee management.
+GATE is a web application that provides facial recognition-based access control and employee management.
 It's built using Python, Flask, Docker, PostgreSQL, and TensorFlow, with a responsive front-end using HTML, CSS, and JavaScript.

 ## Features